Annual workshop 1999

 Previous studies by Carniel and Di Cecca furnished evidence that volcanic tremor can be considered as a state variable of a deterministic dynamical system of "low" dimension.
 If the pressure signal is related to the same dynamical process, the two time series should not show too different dynamical behaviour.

+On 19 June 1999, an experiment was carried out, recording simultaneously not only seismic and pressure waves, but also thermal data, using a Minolta/Land Cyclops 330 infrared thermometer aimed at one of the vents in NE Crater.
+Preliminary results from the dynamical analysis of the resulting time series are presented and discussed.
 Over an 18 hours interval the tremor at Lascar volcano, Chile, was characterized by a spectrum with narrow peaks at a fundamental freqency of about 0.63 Hz and up to 30 overtones at exact integer multiples.
 This "harmonic tremor" was recorded at four three-component, high-dynamic range stations during the deployment of the Proyecto de Investigación Sismológica de la Cordillera Occidental 94 (PISCO'94).

 Three source models from fluid dynamics produce repetitive, nonsinusoidal waveforms: The release of gas through a very small outlet (the soda bottle model), slug flow in a narrow conduit, and von Kármán vortices produced at obstacles.
 These models represent different flow regimes, each with its own characteristic range of Reynold's numbers.
 Combining the Reynold's numbers for each model with typical kinematic viscosities for fluids encountered in volcanoes -- magma, water, steam, air or some combination, at appropriate temperatures and pressures -- provides limits on such physical parameters of the volcano as the dimensions of the flow conduit and the flow velocity of the fluid generating the tremor.